yazdipour/text-to-sql-seoss-t5/README.md

 The default configuration is stored in `configs/eval.json`.

-To enable Foreign Keys Serialization, set "schema_serialization_with_foreign_keys" to true & add the corresponding model to the Huggingface fine-tuned model
+To enable Foreign Keys Serialization, set "schema_serialization_with_foreign_keys" to true and add the corresponding model to the Huggingface fine-tuned model 'elena-soare/bat-fk-base'

-To run the Pre-trained E-commerce model, leave the baseline configurations and set the model name or path to the Huggingface checkpoint
+To run the Pre-trained E-commerce model, leave the baseline configurations and set the model name or path to the Huggingface checkpoint (the default one)

-To enable Schema Augumentation, set "schema_serialization_with_db_description" to true & the corresponding model to the Huggingface fine-tuned model
+To enable Schema Augumentation, set "schema_serialization_with_db_description" to true and the corresponding model to the Huggingface fine-tuned model

 ### Serving